jogurtman/homeassistant-charts/README.md

   - entity: sensor.your_sensor3
     name: Custom Name
 ```
 Note: Relatively small numbers (in comparison to the total values) are not shown on the pie.
-That's why, e.g., the green are has no number.
-This is on purpose.
+That's why, e.g., the green segment intentionally has no number.